 Age 21, Stewardess Davis was from San Antonio, Texas.

 Hardin, Pfc.
-James Patrick, 21, Columbus, South Carolina
+James Patrick, 21, Columbia, South Carolina

 Harding, Ulysses, Ludowici, Georgia